Rodolfo Llinás: Personal life

 By graduation in Australia, he was very interested in the biological basis of the mind.
 During this time he met his future wife who was studying philosophy.
 His two sons, Drs.
 Rafael and Alexander Llinas, are also physicians.
 His wife, Gillian Llinas (née Kimber) is an Australian philosopher of mind.

 Llinás was a scientific advisor during the establishment of an interactive science museum located in Bogotá, Colombia called Maloka Museum.
 In 2018, Llinás donated a T-Rex skeleton to the museum and helped to design a model of the nervous system for the dinosaur fossils.
+In 2024 he donated a professional-grade optical reflecting telescope to the historic Astronomical Observatory at the Universidad Nacional de Colombia.

 In 2006, he gave the inaugural address at the 2006 Albacete Multidisciplinary Campus on Perception and Intelligence, which celebrated the 50th anniversary of artificial intelligence, the so-called Dartmouth workshop.

 Work

 He has studied the electrophysiology of single neurons in the cerebellum, the thalamus, the cerebral cortex, the entorhinal cortex, the hippocampus, the vestibular system, the inferior olive and the spinal cord.
 He has studied synaptic transmitter release in the squid giant synapse.
 He has studied human brain function using magnetoencephalography (MEG) on the basis of which he introduced the concept of Thalamocortical dysrhythmia.

+In 2011, Llinás and neuropsychiatrist Sandlin Lowe further expanded this framework, publishing research on the imaging of thalamocortical dysrhythmias to map core pathologies and individualize treatment protocols in various neuropsychiatric conditions.